antonkoetzler/myoro_flutter_library/README.md

 ...
 ```

-1. Make sure your `MyoroMaterialApp` is your root widget:
+1. Make sure your `MyoroApp` is your root widget:

 - See `storyboard/lib/main.dart` for reference.